We may earn commission from affiliate links →

 Visit The Catacombs

-The catacombs were not just graves, but they were also used as Christian churches during the Roan persecution.
-Most catacombs cannot be totally visited, and a local tour is the best way to go about the area.
+The catacombs were not just graves but also used as Christian churches during the Roan persecution.
+Most catacombs cannot be visited, and a local tour is the best way to explore them.

 Milos Ancient Theater

 Next on the list of things to do on Milos has to be a stop at this ancient theater.
 It is found on a rocky slope not far from the catacombs.
 It has a Roman origin and was constructed during the Hellenistic period.
 Continuing with its ancient traditions, still today, it’s possible to attend festivals and cultural events in Milos’ ancient theater, especially during summer.

 This museum is located in Plaka, inside a Neoclassical building, and it exhibits objects and findings from excavations around the island.

 You can see statues, ceramic vases, and coins, as well as a copy of Venus of Milos, the famous statue found on the island, today featured in Paris, at the Louvre.

 Another one of our recommended Milos island attractions is the Mineralogical Museum Of Milos, which you can visit in the village of Adamas.
 The Mineralogical Museum of Milos promotes and explains the effects of mining on the island’s history, featuring the impressive mineral wealth that makes Milos an important place in Greece.

 Sulfur Mines At Paliorema